-- 1B.
-Incorrectly selected animals and those that are no longer fit to export are identified and removed at the earliest appropriate time - 1B.1 Animals that become unfit to export are clearly identified, not exported and treated humanely - (a) Livestock sourced for export that become sick, injured or otherwise unfit to export during export preparation must: - (i) be clearly identified as unfit to export - (ii) be excluded from further preparation for export, and - (iii) have arrangements made for their prompt and humane handling, treatment, or euthanasia and disposal in accordance with relevant state or territory legislation. - (b) LEIMT Veterinary advice must be sought for any sick or injured livestock in the registered or approved premise if the cause of a sickness or injury is not obvious, or if action taken to prevent or treat the problem is ineffective. - (c) Investigation by a registered LEIMT veterinarian must be conducted if mortalities in any one paddock or shed of the registered premise exceed 0.051 per cent or twothree (23) deaths, whichever is the greater, on any one (1) day for cattle and buffalo, or 0.125 per cent or two\three (23) deaths, whichever is the greater, on any one (1) day for any other species of livestock. - (d) Animals that are unfit to export because the animal: - (i) does not meet test results or other eligibility criteria for importing country requirements must be immediately removed from the consignment. - (ii) is identified as unfit to export for any reason other than failure to meet importing country requirements, must be removed from the consignment prior to the authorised officer's inspection. - A. In circumstances where removing animals unfit to export from a consignment prior to inspection by an authorised officer will not result in the best animal welfare outcome, the rejected animals must be distinctively identified but may remain in the consignment if a valid reject plan is provided to the State or Territory department's authorised officer prior to inspection. - (e) Any animals identified by the authorised officer as unfit to export, must be removed from the consignment before animals are loaded onto trucks, if not earlier. - (f) Any dead livestock must be removed from the consignment and carcasses disposed of in accordance with relevant health and environmental legislationand details of the number and cause of death be recorded in a written report and handed to the State or Territory department's authorised officer. - (f)(g) .
-If the dead livestock is identified: - (i) at port or airport, any dead livestock must be removed from the port/airport - (ii) at the registered premises: - A. the dead livestock must be removed daily, and - B. animals must not be able to access the area used for disposal of carcasses. - (h) Animals that are surplus to requirements must be handled appropriately and in a humane manner that prevents injury and minimises stress.
-An action plan is to be provided to the State or Territory department's authorised officer. - (g)(i) All animals which come under (a) to (g) must be reported to the State or Territory department in writing by no later than the close of business on the next day.
+1B.
+Incorrectly selected animals and those that are no longer fit to export are identified and removed at the earliest appropriate time

+1B.1 Animals that become unfit to export are clearly identified, not exported and treated humanely

+- (a) Livestock sourced for export that become sick, injured or otherwise unfit to export during export preparation must: - (i) be clearly identified as unfit to export - (ii) be excluded from further preparation for export, and - (iii) have arrangements made for their prompt and humane handling, treatment, or euthanasia and disposal in accordance with relevant state or territory legislation. - (b) Veterinary advice must be sought for any sick or injured livestock in the registered or approved premise if the cause of a sickness or injury is not obvious, or if action taken to prevent or treat the problem is ineffective. - (c) Investigation by a registered veterinarian must be conducted if mortalities in any one paddock or shed of the registered premise exceed 0.1 per cent or three (3) deaths, whichever is the greater, on any one (1) day for cattle and buffalo, or 0.25 per cent or three (3) deaths, whichever is the greater, on any one (1) day for any other species of livestock. - (d) Animals that are unfit to export because the animal: - (i) does not meet test results or other eligibility criteria for importing country requirements must be immediately removed from the consignment. - (ii) is identified as unfit to export for any reason other than failure to meet importing country requirements, must be removed from the consignment prior to the authorised officer's inspection. - A. In circumstances where removing animals unfit to export from a consignment prior to inspection by an authorised officer will not result in the best animal welfare outcome, the rejected animals must be distinctively identified but may remain in the consignment if a valid reject plan is provided to the department's authorised officer prior to inspection. - (e) Any animals identified by the authorised officer as unfit to export, must be removed from the consignment before animals are loaded onto trucks, if not earlier. - (f) Any dead livestock must be removed from the consignment and carcasses disposed of in accordance with relevant health and environmental legislation.
+If the dead livestock is identified: - (i) at port or airport, any dead livestock must be removed from the port/airport - (ii) at the registered premises: - A. the dead livestock must be removed daily, and - B. animals must not be able to access the area used for disposal of carcasses. - (g) Animals that are surplus to requirements must be handled appropriately and in a humane manner that prevents injury and minimises stress.